timfrazier1/aws-falcon-data-forwarder/README.md

 ## Installing in AWS Cloud Shell via Terraform

+- Open a new AWS Cloudshell window in your AWS account where you want this infrastructure stood up.
 - Clone this repo to your Cloudshell home directory: `git clone https://github.com/timfrazier1/aws-falcon-data-forwarder.git `

+- Change directory to the newly cloned repo: `cd aws-falcon-data-forwarder`

 - Run the setup script: `./cloudshell_setup.sh `

-- Substitute your public key from the above script into the commands below and run in your Snowflake environment:
+- Substitute your public key from the above script (WITHOUT the "BEGIN PUBLIC KEY" and "END PUBLIC KEY" banners) into the commands below and run in your Snowflake environment:

 ```
 -- Snowflake instructions for pulling Crowdstrike FDR data from S3 and preparing for Anvilogic